Charles XV

-Charles XV also Carl (Carl Ludvig Eugen); Swedish: Karl XV and Norwegian: Karl IV (3 May 1826 – 18 September 1872) was King of Sweden (Charles XV) and Norway, there often referred to as Charles IV, from 8 July 1859 until his death in 1872.
-Though known as King Charles XV in Sweden (and also on contemporary Norwegian coins), he was actually the ninth Swedish king by that name, as his predecessor Charles IX (reigned 1604–1611) had adopted a numeral according to a fictitious history of Sweden.
-Charles XV was the third Swedish monarch from the House of Bernadotte.
-He was the first one to be born in Sweden, and the first to be raised from birth in the Lutheran faith.
+Charles XV and IV (Carl Ludvig Eugen; Swedish and Norwegian officially: Karl; 3 May 1826 – 18 September 1872) was King of Sweden and King of Norway, there often referred to as Charles IV, from 8 July 1859 until his death in 1872.
+Charles was the third Swedish monarch from the House of Bernadotte.
+He was the first one to be born in Sweden, the first to grow up speaking Swedish as his first language, and the first to be raised from birth in the Lutheran faith.

 Biography

 Early life

 He was born in Stockholm Palace, Stockholm, in 1826 and dubbed Duke of Scania at birth.
 Born the eldest son of Crown Prince Oscar of Sweden and his wife Crown Princess Josephine, he would be second in line to the throne of his grandfather, the ruling King Charles XIV John of Sweden.
-During his childhood he was placed in the care of the royal governess countess Christina Ulrika Taube.
-When he was just 15, he was given his first officer's commission in 1841 by his grandfather the king.
+During his childhood he was placed in the care of the royal governess, Countess Christina Ulrika Taube.
+When he was 15, he was given his first officer's commission in 1841 by his grandfather the king.